A diagrammatic method to compute the effective Hamiltonian of driven nonlinear oscillators: Remarks and Extensions

 Note that $\cl K_{\omega_o^{\prime\prime}-\delta}$ is just the effective Hamiltonian $\cl K_{\omega_o^{\prime}}$ constructed in the rotating frame at $\omega_o^\prime = \omega_d/2 = \omega_o^{\prime\prime} - \delta$.

 To better understand the motivation behind the concept of the slow-evolving Hamiltonian, let us revisit the general goal of QHB that underlies the diagrams.
-When analyzing a driven nonlinear oscillator in some rotating frame $\omega_o^\prime$, the QHB seeks to separate the dynamics of the oscillator into a ``slow" component and a ``fast" component captured by \tikzpic{-11}{figsv5_small/notation/Gamma_dressed_small.pdf} and \tikzpic{-11}{figsv5_small/notation/idt_eta_dressed_small.pdf}, respectively.
-The notion of slow and fast here is relative: it means that the dynamics generated by \tikzpic{-11}{figsv5_small/notation/Gamma_dressed_small.pdf} through the equation of motion $d_t\tikzpic{-9}{figsv5_small/notation/A_small_dressed_r.pdf} = i\tikzpic{-11}{figsv5_small/notation/Gamma_dressed_small.pdf}$ (see \cref{eq:dressed-Gamma-2} and the discussion that follows) is much slower, in a perturbative sense, than the oscillating phase of \tikzpic{-11}{figsv5_small/notation/idt_eta_dressed_small.pdf}.
-The key observation is that this sought-after separation of time-scale only requires \tikzpic{-11}{figsv5_small/notation/Gamma_dressed_small.pdf} to be slowly-varying but not necessarily static.
-On the contrary, in some cases, such as when analyzing a Kerr cat system in the rotating frame at $\omega_o^{\prime\prime}=\omega_o$ as discussed in \cref{eq:discussion-squeezing}, enforcing \tikzpic{-11}{figsv5_small/notation/Gamma_dressed_small.pdf} to be static can cause a diagram with a slow-evolving phase to be collected by \tikzpic{-11}{figsv5_small/notation/idt_eta_dressed_small.pdf}, leading to the failure of separation of time-scale.
+When analyzing a driven nonlinear oscillator described by a bosonic coordinate $\cl a$, the QHB seeks to find a frame transformation so that the dynamics of $\cl a$ is separated into \tikzpic{-9}{figsv6_small/notation/B_small.pdf} ($\clu B e^{-i\omega_o^\prime t}$) and \tikzpic{-11}{figsv6_small/notation/eta_small.pdf} ($\cl\mu (t) e^{-i\omega_o^\prime t}$).
+The former, termed as resonant-excitation, is to capture the effective dynamics of interest near-resonant with the oscillator, and the latter, termed as the off-resonant excitation, is to capture the micromotion, which is of less physical importance.
+It should be recognize that \tikzpic{-9}{figsv6_small/notation/B_small.pdf} ($\clu B e^{-i\omega_o^\prime t}$) and \tikzpic{-11}{figsv6_small/notation/eta_small.pdf} ($\cl\mu (t) e^{-i\omega_o^\prime t}$) both contain an explicit time-dependence as a rotating phase, which occurs at frequency $\omega_o^\prime$ and $m\omega_o^\prime + n\omega_d$ (with $m,n\in \mathbb Z$) for the two excitations, respectively, as well as an implicit time-dependence generated by the effective Hamiltonian \!\tikzpic{-11}{figsv6_small/notation/K_small_h.pdf}($\cl K$) and assumed to be much slower than the rotating phase.
+The terms ``near-resonant", ``off-resonant", ``slow'', and ``fast'' here are used in a perturbative sense --- we assume that the detuning between full dynamics of \tikzpic{-9}{figsv6_small/notation/B_small.pdf} ($\clu B e^{-i\omega_o^\prime t}$) and the oscillator frequency $\omega_o$ is much smaller than $\omega_o$ while the detuning associated with \tikzpic{-11}{figsv6_small/notation/eta_small.pdf} ($\cl\mu(t) e^{-i\omega_o^\prime t}$) is of the same order as $\omega_o$.
+Reinforcing this perturbative hierarchy leads to a separation of time-scale for the dynamics of the oscillator.